Xakaiczar/ProjectXCompany/Log File 1 - General Design Principles.md

 I still store the reference in a private variable as usual, but now I also create a protected getter.
 From now on, whenever I try to access the reference, I go through the getter.
 If that variable has a reference (i.e. is not null) then great!
 All the getter will do is return the reference.
 If not, however, the getter actually tries to get a reference first and stores it in the private variable before returning it.
 Each component only gets the references it needs as and when it needs them, as opposed to fetching them all on `Start` and just _hoping_ they start before another key component...

 ### Singletons
+Singletons are defined as classes that do two things:
+1. Restrict a class to a single instance of itself
+2. Make a class publicly accessible to the rest of the system

 Singletons are necessary in Unity sometimes.
+Take the first point: sometimes, you need a class to only exist once, with some consistency between scene loads.
 For example, going from scene to scene you might need some persistent data.
 This can vary between games, but at the very least, you probably don't want the music stopping and starting every scene load, nor do you want the player to lose all their data between scenes.
 If those systems aren't singletons however, you may have the opposite problem: conflicting player data and double the music!
 What a nightmare!

-That said, singletons are often described as an "anti-pattern" (including by GameDevTV themselves) because they are functionally global data that can be silently accessed by anything in the scene without passing references.
+That said, singletons are often described as an "anti-pattern" (including by GameDevTV themselves) for exactly the second point: they are functionally global data that can be silently accessed by anything in the scene without passing references.
 If they are stateful, they are doubly as bad, as stale state may persist throughout the runtime of the game, creating all kinds of untestable issues.
 As far as I'm concerned, unless they're on the top level of code - in other words, they _are_ the global state - then they're not the ideal solution to any problem.

 Which is why it's very odd that - throughout the course - the lecturer creates _so many singletons_.